Last Updated on December 29, 2021

 There is no hard and fast rule about how much yogurt pregnant women can eat daily.
 This is because there are many differences between brands of yogurt, and how yogurt is used (e.g. in cooking, or eaten on its own) also varies.

 Unlike other food in pregnancy that you have to limit (for example, tuna fish, because of mercury), there’s no recommended upper limit on yogurt.
-In the absence of any certified advice or clinical trials, it probably comes down to common sense, and having yogurt as part of a balanced diet.
+In the absence of any certified advice or clinical trials, it probably comes down to common sense, and having yogurt as part of a balanced diet during pregnancy.

-Yogurt can be safely eaten daily if that’s your preference (e.g. for breakfast).
+Yogurt can be safely eaten daily if that’s your preference (e.g. for a healthy breakfast).
 If you do eat lots of yogurt, try to stick to the healthier versions described earlier in this article.

 Yogurt that is high in sugar and fat (particularly if its flavored) may raise your blood sugar, which can be a problem in pregnancy, particularly if you have gestational diabetes (1).